jsforce/jsforce-website/src/documents/start/index.html.md

   proxyUrl: 'https://your-jsforce-proxy-server.herokuapp.com/proxy/'
 });
 ```

+Note that the page in callback URL also have to include JSforce initialization code.

 To enforce users to login, you can call `jsforce.browser.login()` to start OAuth2 authorization flow by popping up window.
 Afterward you can get authorized API connection by listening `connect` event on `jsforce.browser` object.